 Our keto lemon cake is made with flourless and low glycemic sweeteners so when enjoyed in moderation, you can eat lemon cake on keto.

-One slice of unfrosted flourless lemon cake is:
+So how many carbs are in a lemon cake?
+The macros for one slice of unfrosted flourless lemon cake is:

 248 calories, 3 grams NET carbs, 6 grams protein and 23 grams fat

-One slice of frosted lemon cake is:
+The macros for one slice of frosted flourless lemon cake is:

 358 calories, 8 grams NET carbs, 6 grams protein and 35 grams fat